 Official Departmental/University records may not be destroyed or disposed of without proper, prior authorization.
 As a state agency, Central Connecticut State University is obligated to obtain permission from the Office of the Public Records Administrator and State Archives PRIOR to the disposal of such records.

 When considering whether or not a record can or should be shredded, it needs to be determined who is the "keeper" of the form.
 A "keeper" is defined as the department who is responsible for the original version of the record and is the only one who needs to adhere to the records disposal guidelines for that particular record.
+The department chairperson or executive committee member will designate a Records Custodian (i.e. the individual having possession of and responsiblity for the care and control of the material).

 For example, Academic Affairs completes a Purchase Requisition to obtain office supplies.
 Academic Affairs keeps a copy of the Purchase Requisition and forwards the original Purchase Requisition to the Purchasing Department.
 The Purchasing Department is responsible for holding onto the Purchase Requisition and obtaining permission to destroy the record in accordance with the Records Retention schedules.